planemad/india-local-government-directory/README.md

 Data dump of entities from the India Local Government Directory.
 These include the official listing of administrative units with unique identifier codes.

+UPDATE: For the latest complete dump of https://lgdirectory.gov.in/ data in CSV format please see https://ramseraph.github.io/opendata/lgd/

 ## Contents

 **Reference Lookups**